vot/xkpasswd-go/readme.md

 ## Quickstart

 You can [download Mac and Linux binaries](https://github.com/vot/xkpasswd-go/releases/tag/0.0.1).
-Make sure to grab `words.txt` too and put it in the same folder as the binary.
+Make sure to grab `xkpasswd-words.txt` too and put it in the same folder as the binary.

 You can then execute it with `./xkpasswd-go`.

 You may need to set permissions with `chmod +x xkpasswd-go` before running it.

+Copy the file to your bin folder with  `cp xkpasswd-go /usr/local/bin/xkpasswd-go`.

 ## Options

-At this point xkpasswd-go only takes options: `number`.
+At this point xkpasswd-go only takes two options: `number` and `separator`.

-By specifying it you can generate multiple passwords.
+By specifying `number` you can generate multiple passwords.
+By specifying `separator` you can provide your own separator to be used in generated passwords.

 ```
 $ ./xkpasswd-go -n 3
 maidenweed#hetairismic#linned
 keratomata#generals#cithara
 anticorruption#conspire#spritzer

+$ ./xkpasswd-go -s !
+anthropic!pithos!gastronomic
 ```

 For now to change the pattern you have to edit code (it's hardcoded, see `patternToArray` function).